 In case you need some extra protection, you can also opt for additional protection options.
 These are not mandatory, so you are free to add them for your own peace of mind while driving through Mexico.

-- Supplemental Liability Insurance (SLI): This is an additional liability insurance that protects the renter against claims made by a third party for -bodily injury- and/or property damages sustained due to an accident while the renter is operating a -rental vehicle-.
+- Supplemental Liability Insurance (SLI): This is additional liability insurance that protects the renter against claims made by a third party for -bodily injury- and/or property damages sustained due to an accident while the renter is operating a -rental vehicle-.

 - Loss Damage Waiver (LDW): Does not hold the driver accountable in case of damage or theft.
 Some major credit card companies or your auto policy insurance can cover rentals in Mexico.
 However, before you decline this, be sure to double-check it.